ian-IBCIRL/boot-ado/README.md

 in settings.py add EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

 add ACCOUNT_ and LOGIN_ settings too.

+use `cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* templates/allauth` to copy the baseline allauth html etc to allow modification with prioritised files

+the base.html for the site can be obtained from https://getbootstrap.com/ and the version for this from https://getbootstrap.com/docs/4.6/getting-started/introduction/ with changes to replace the slim version with the full popper version.

+once this is setup then we can set up a home page app with `manage.py startapp home`

+then we can create and edit index.html in `home/templates/home` and extend base.html

 To install the app in Heroku you need: